verrazzano/docs/content/en/docs/setup/install/profiles.md

 profile is a well-known configuration of Verrazzano settings that can be referenced by name, which then can be customized as needed.

-The following table describes the Verrazzano installation profiles.
+The following table describes the available Verrazzano install profiles.

 | Profile  | Description | Characteristics
 | ------------- |:------------- |:-------------